James Rockford's Unknown Date

 Photographer Dan Wolfe was hired that summer to take photos for the upcoming series, to be used in the opening title sequence.
 It appears he took these photos during July of 1974.
 (The first episode of The Rockford Files aired September 13, 1974.)

-Please visit Suva's blog and read the entertaining and interesting story of how he came to purchase the photos and view some of the these previously unseen photos taken by Dan Wolfe.
+Please visit Suva's blog and read the entertaining and interesting story of how he came to purchase the photos, and view some of the these previously unseen photos taken by Dan Wolfe.
 As a sneak preview, here are just a few of them:

 There are four photographs on Jim's blog that show a woman in Rockford's Firebird with him.
 Throughout this document I refer back to these photos as Photo #3 - #6.
 At the bottom of the page I zoom in and show a closeup of the woman.